pkgcore/pkgcheck/HACKING.rst

 addon are also active (and this applies recursively, of course).

-Before they are instantiated the class (or static) methods mangle_option_parser and check_values are used to modify the optparse process.
+Before they are instantiated the class (or static) methods mangle_argparser and check_args are used to modify the argparse process.
 At this point all available checks (and their dependencies) are active addons.
 After the commandline is parsed all checks that end up being active after parsing the commandline are active addons, and those are instantiated.
-They receive the optparse values instance followed by the (instantiated) addons they depend on as positional arguments to __init__.
+They receive the argparse instance followed by the (instantiated) addons they depend on as positional arguments to __init__.

-(The reason for the two "phases" here (optparse mangling before instantiation) is we want the addons to influence the way options are parsed while we cannot instantiate them before options are parsed (since we want to pass the values object and since we only want to
+(The reason for the two "phases" here (argparse mangling before instantiation) is we want the addons to influence the way options are parsed while we cannot instantiate them before options are parsed (since we want to pass the values object and since we only want to